I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 People with Humvees who appeared to be with the Mexican Army were involved with the three vehicles in getting them back across.

-It referred inquiries to the U.S. immigration and customs enforcement, which uh did not return calls seeking comment.
+Simmons said that the FBI was not involved, referred inquiries to the U.S. Immigration and Customs Enforcement, which did not return calls seeking comment.

 And Mexican soldiers set fire to one of the Humvees stuck in the river.

-Deputies uh faced a similar incident back in November on the 17th, when agents from the Fort Hancock Border Control Station in Texas called the Sheriff's Department for backup after confronting more than six fully armed men dressed in Mexican military uniforms, the men carrying machine guns and driving military vehicles were trying to bring more than three tons of marijuana across the Rio Grande.
+Deputies faced a similar incident back in November on the 17th when agents from the Fort Hancock Border Control Station in Texas called the Sheriff's Department for backup after confronting more than six fully armed men dressed in Mexican military uniforms.

-So it's either one of two things, either well, one of one of three things.
+So it's either one of two things.

 You've either got the Mexican military working in tandem with smugglers on the take.